annk1995/neighborwatch/README.md

 **Neighbor Watch** is a web application which can be accessed by a device of choice with internet capabilities.
 No setup is required since it is in the form of a website.
 The application is built to be responsive across all devices with different media queries such as desktops, tablets and mobile phones.

-To add Police Authority and Health Services information, log in to the admin dashboard using 'chacha' as the username and '6775'
+To add Police Authority and Health Services information, log in to the admin dashboard using

 <hr>